 |Iowa Online AP Academy||9 - 12||Iowa City||Both Live/On-Demand||Public||(800) 336-6463|

 Iowa Online Colleges and Universities

-Online schools in Iowa are growing in number and scope.
-Private career colleges were among the first to offer these Web-based programs, but these days even the oldest and most traditional programs offer distance learning options.
-The state’s community college system, for instance, launched the Iowa Community College Consortium, a virtual database linking students from all online courses, certificates and associate degrees throughout the entire multi-campus system.
+Private career colleges in Iowa were among the first to offer Web-based programs, but older colleges with more traditional programs quickly followed suit to provide distance learning options.
+The state’s community college system, for instance, launched the Iowa Community College Consortium, a virtual database that links students from all online courses, certificate programs and associate degree programs throughout the entire multi-campus system.
 Iowa Central College, Upper Iowa University and Iowa State University all offer extensive online undergraduate and graduate programs.
-Dozens of private non-profit and for-profit institutions round out this extensive list of online schools in Iowa.
+Dozens of private nonprofit and for-profit institutions round out the extensive list of online schools in Iowa.

 Iowa hosts 15 community colleges, scattered throughout the state for easy access.
 These programs offer three different types of instruction: adult education, which includes diploma equivalency programs; career-targeted education designed for quick workforce-entry; and college-geared education, for students who intend to transfer to four-year universities.
 Students can earn professional development credits, certificates and associate degrees in dozens of content areas.
 Weekend, evening and online programs make this training more accessible for working professionals, families and other busy students.
 Prospective students can log onto the Iowa Community College Consortium to review all online learning options.

 |Western Iowa Tech Community College||4647 Stone Ave||Sioux City||+|